The Royal Burgess Golfing Society of Edinburgh: Name

 The original name of the society is believed to have been "The Society of Golfers in and about Edinburgh", and later, "The Edinburgh Golfing Society".
 The original golfers played on the Bruntsfield Links in Edinburgh's Old Town.

-The "Burgess" part of the name comes from the fact that the earliest members tended to be Burgess' of the City of Edinburgh, however being a Burgess is not (nor has ever been) a criteria for membership.
+The "Burgess" part of the name comes from the tendency of the earliest members to be Burgesses of the City of Edinburgh; however, being a Burgess is not (nor has ever been) a criterion for membership.
 A motion made in 1791 that would have decreed "no gentleman shall be admitted a member of the Club unless he first becomes a Burgess and a Freeman of Edinburgh" was in fact overwhelmingly rejected.

-Although they became what we would now call a "golf club" in 1895 with the purchase of a course of their own at Barton (as opposed to a golf society which we now understand to mean a club without a permanent course), they retain the name "golfing society".
+Although they became what one would now call a "golf club" in 1895 with the purchase of a course of their own at Barnton (as opposed to a golf society which one now understands to mean a club without a permanent course), they retain the name "golfing society".

 The society has had its current 'Royal' status since 1929, when King George V ordered the name be changed from The Edinburgh Burgess Golfing Society to The Royal Burgess Golfing Society of Edinburgh.